lotus-anime-tracker/.github/profile/README.md

-# Lotus Anime Tracker
+# Haiku

-The official GitHub profile for Lotus.
-An upcoming anime tracking application without the fuss.
+The official GitHub organization for Haiku.
+An application thats designed to keep track of any anime series without getting in your way

 Work in progress...